 Visiting Nepal in October

 October is one of the best months for a Nepal holiday.
-The monsoon has left the country green and lush, the clouds have dissipated, revealing the snow-capped mountains to reveal themselves and the temperatures are lovely for trekking and touring.
+The monsoon has left the country green and lush, the clouds have dissipated, revealing the snow-capped mountains to show themselves, and the temperatures are lovely for trekking and touring.
 An excellent month to trek in the Everest Region before the winter temperatures arrive.
-The wildlife parks are OK to visit, but the undergrowth has returned making sightings more difficult.
+The wildlife parks are OK to visit, but the undergrowth has returned, making sightings more difficult.

 Visiting Nepal in November

 November is pretty much the best month to travel to Nepal.
-The views and temperatures are at their very best, but do note that there can be lots of visitors during November, so book well in advance to get the hotels and trekking lodges you want.
+The views and temperatures are at their very best but do note that there can be many visitors during November, so book well to get the hotels and trekking lodges you want.

 Visiting Nepal in December

-The temperatures start to drop in December, meaning you get chilly nights, but day-time temperatures for trekking at lower altitudes (under 3000 metres) is absolutely fine.
-The views are perfect, and in many ways is a 'secret season' for a Nepal holiday, especially if you want to do an Annapurna Trek.
+In December, the temperatures start to drop, meaning you get chilly nights, but daytime temperatures for trekking at lower altitudes (under 3000 metres) are lovely.
+The views are perfect and, in many ways, is a 'secret season' for a Nepal holiday, especially if you want to do an Annapurna Trek.